 One sign that a historiographical category no longer earns its keep is that it needs to be redefined in each new context of use.
 Another is that it leads to a proliferation of taxonomies of meaning.
 Such is the case with the term ‘empiricism’.
 I have commented in a previous post that this term is becoming increasingly difficult to pin down: that Don Garrett gives us 5 empiricisms; Michael Ayers gives us 2; Jonathan Lowe gives us 3 and so on.
 In his recent post on the New APPS Blog Eric Schliesser gives us 4 and refers us to a recent article by Charles Wolfe which provides 3.
 If we throw into the mix Feyerabend’s 3 and Ernan McMullin’s 2 forms of ‘classical empiricism’ and allow for overlap, we have around 15 different forms of empiricism!
 And this is only a sampling of the field.
-It’s a field that is too crowded for anyone’s liking and provides one of the main arguments for letting go of the whole Kantian/neo-Kantian historiographical category and for exploring the experimental/speculative distinction as a positive alternative.
+It’s a field that is too crowded for anyone’s liking and provides one of the main arguments for letting go of the whole Kantian/post-Kantian historiographical category and for exploring the experimental/speculative distinction as a positive alternative.

 The claim here is not that each of these 15 or so empiricisms is without value in so far as they might give us some insight into a particular thinker or trend within early modern thought.
 It is rather that the term ‘empiricism’ is being called upon to do too much work to the point that its semantic domain is too fluid for it to have a determinate meaning.
 It is simply bad history to flog a term this hard.